mm80843/T3.5/docs/Benef/PBN__Benef_1171.md

 # __Transparency of donation process__

-## Name of the Benefit

-Donors can verify the transfer process and recipients can confirm receipt, reducing corruption and improving social trust.

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased transparency in donation processes, reduced corruption, improved aid delivery.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1305.md)